 Does your product have to be assembled or installed?
 You can show customers how it’s done with images.
 You’ll be helping them put the product together with confidence and reduce the chances of them giving up and returning it.

-Technical Requirements for Product Images
+Technical Requirements for Amazon Product Images 2024

 Images must be a minimum of 1000 pixels on each side.
 In general, the larger you make your images the better.
 This is because it allows your customers to look at a product in high resolution.